 Earlier this week Patrik Berglund, Xeneta CEO and Co-founder presented our quarterly ocean freight rates in a LIVE webinar.
 He did an analysis of the main trade routes Asia - Europe (in/out) as well as the trans-Pacific where he shed light on how container rates in Q2 2017 have fluctuated.
-In addition, he did a 12-month analysis of historical rates for the spot and long-term market and drew correlations between the two markets to give inidications of what can be expected in Q3.
-Click here to access the webinar recording.
+In addition, he did a 12-month analysis of historical rates for the spot and long-term market and drew correlations between the two markets to give indications of what can be expected in Q3.

 [02:33] I just wanted to mention that we had our customer webinar earlier today, where we go more in‑depth into findings in our data and more in‑depth analysis.

 [02:51] We're going to use the actual application today and go through these different corridors and we will take questions.
 If there's certain aspects missing, I just wanted to make sure that it's a possibility for our customers to go more in‑depth on a more dynamic session as well.
 With that in mind, let's start with the first point.